-Students wishing to major in the sciences should take one of the two following groups:
+Students wishing to major in the Sciences should take one of the two following groups:

-I. No.] Hrs.
+GROUP I

+BIOLOGICAL AND PHYSICAL SCIENCES

+No. H Irs.

 11-12.
-General Zoology (4 hours each quarter) .
-8 -
+General Zoology 8

-21-22.
-General Botany (4 hours each quarter) .
-8
+General Botany

-42 1 .
 General Chemistry

-43. Qualitative Chemistry
+Qualitative Chemistry

-62-632.
-General Physics (4 hours each quarter)
+61 -62-63.
+General Physics 8

-75a. b 3 .
-College Algebra (4 hours each quarter) .
-8

-Trigonometry

-103-104.
-The Teaching of Science (4 hours each quarter) 8
+The Teaching of Science

-156. Elementary Geology .
-4
+Elementary Geology

 191. Descriptive Astronomy .
 4

+GROUP II

-College Algebra .
-8
+75a, b.
+College Algebra 8

-76. Trigonometry .
-4
+76. Trigonometry 4

-78a. b. c.
+78a, b, c.
 General Mathematics 12

+174. Improvement of Instruction in Arithmetic 4

-175. Differential Calculus .
-4
+175. Differential Calculus 4

-176. Integral Calculus .
-4
+176. Integral Calculus - 4

-181. Analytic Geometry .
-4
+181. Analytic Geometry 4

-In addition, eight hours from the following group) :

 182. Algebra for Teachers 4

-183. Geometry for Teachers .
-4
+183. Geometry for Teachers 4

+191. Astronomy 4

-Students who take plan No. II should begin their work with Science 75a if they have had only one year of high school algebra, and with Science 78a if they have had one and a half years or more.
+Students who select the mathematics group should begin their work with Science 75a if they have had only one year of high school algebra, and with Science 78a if they have had one and a half years or more.